Skip to main content

 Ways to Manage Cognitive Symptoms

-There are ways you can manage and cope with your cognitive symptoms if they occur.
-Have a caregiver help you if you are unable to do things on your own.
-Keep a log of any cognitive symptom you are experiencing and what you are doing to manage them daily using the My STORITM app or a journal.
+There are ways you can manage and cope with your cognitive symptoms.
+For example, have a caregiver help you if you are unable to do things on your own.
+Using the My STORITM app or a journal, record the cognitive symptoms you are experiencing each day and what you are doing to mitigate them.

 • Make a daily to-do list